rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

     - Table 8.6 Thread-Priority Definitions for OS X Platforms
     - Table 12.7 Thread-Priority Definitions for Windows Platforms

+   This parameter is not available when compiling against *RTI Connext DDS Micro* nor for *Raw Transport*.

    **Default:**
    ``Not set.
 The priority will not be modified.``